imagej/imagej.github.io/_pages/Update_site_FAQ.md

 ## How do I remove a file from my update site?

-An update site is a [revision control](wikipedia_Revision_control "wikilink") system where nothing is ever really deleted from the history.
+An update site is a {% include wikipedia title='Revision control' text='revision control'%} system where nothing is ever really deleted from the history.

 Hence, there are two levels of removal: